toddledev/documentation/docs/11-formulas/04-repeat-formula/index.md

 See how you can generate multiple cards using the Range formula.
 @@@

-# Optimizing performance with repeat key
+## Optimizing performance with the repeat key

 To ensure efficient updates and tracking of repeated elements, add a **repeat key** formula that generates a unique identifier for each item.
 This key helps Nordcraft track items efficiently, preventing re-renders and improving performance.
-Use a stable value like a database ID, unique property or composite key for seamless updates when data changes.
+Use a stable value like a database ID, unique property or composite key (e.g. `list-item-{id}`) for seamless updates when data changes.

 ::: warning
 Using the index as a key prevents Nordcraft from making optimizations.
 Use a unique identifier, like a database ID or content hash.
 Duplicate keys disable performance optimizations.
 :::

-## How repeat key improves performance
+### How the repeat key improves performance

-The repeat key formula enhances performance in several ways:
+The repeat key formula improves performance of your application in several ways:

 - Enables Nordcraft to track specific items across renders
 - Allows reuse of DOM elements instead of recreating them